ExpressLRS/Docs/docs/software/updating/wifi-updating.md

 Put your device in WiFi Updating mode.
 For TX modules, this is accomplished using the ExpressLRS Lua Script.
 Simply select `WiFi Update` from the script and it should start the Update Hotspot.
 For receivers, power the receiver and wait until `AUTO_WIFI_ON_INTERVAL` time has elapsed and the LED on the receiver is blinking fast.

 Connect to the hotspot that the device has created.
-For Tx modules, this hotspot should show up as **ExpressLRS TX** while for receivers, the hotspot will have a name such as **ExpressLRS RX**.
+For TX modules, this hotspot should show up as **ExpressLRS TX** while for receivers, the hotspot will have a name such as **ExpressLRS RX**.
 They have the same password: `expresslrs`.

 ???
 Warning "Updating on Phones (click/tap to expand)"
     In case your computer does not have wifi capabilities, you can use a wifi capable smartphone as well.
 Most phones will display a notification after a successfull connection.
 This is because the phone does not recognize an internet connection.
 It is recommended to acknowledge this notification because the phone might disconnect again.